FAQ

 What is a breast biopsy?

 If a lump or significant change is found on your mammogram, the reading radiologist may request the patient have the area biopsied.
 This procedure will be performed by a surgeon either in his office or in a surgery center.
-The surgical site will first be made numb, than a small tissue sample will be extracted and sent to pathology for review.
+The surgical site will first be made numb then a small tissue sample will be extracted and sent to pathology for review.
 Although the procedure may be a bit frightening, it is good to remember that a vast majority of biopsies do not turn out to be cancer.
 Unfortunately, a biopsy is currently the only way to achieve an accurate diagnosis of a suspicious abnormality.

 When and why would I need a Breast MRI?